ibm-cloud-docs/openwhisk/cloud_object_storage_actions.md

     ```
     {: pre}

 3. Deploy the package.
-If you later decide to run the actions in this package in the other runtime, you can repeat the previous step and this step to redeploy the package.
+You can repeat the previous steps to redeploy the package in another runtime.
     ```
-    wskdeploy -m manifest.yaml
+    ibmcloud fn deploy -m manifest.yaml
     ```
     {: pre}